 If you’re not convinced that the Amex Platinum card is the right card for you, you can also check out how the Amex Platinum stacks up against similar cards:

 - Citi Prestige vs. The Platinum Card from American Express

 - American Express Gold card vs. American Express Platinum card

 Different credit cards offer various rewards and benefits and come with different annual fees.
 It’s important to understand the value proposition of your credit card options so you can choose the credit card that’s best for you.

-The Platinum Card from American Express comes with a $550 annual fee, but it also packs a healthy list of benefits and rewards.
+The Platinum Card from American Express comes with a $695 annual fee, but it also packs a healthy list of benefits and rewards.
+In your first year of membership, you can get more than $1,400 in value by using all of the Platinum card’s statement credits.
 Your own specific travel and financial situation will determine whether the Amex Platinum is worth its annual fee for you, and don’t forget all the rewards you could earn with the welcome bonus.